Ricky Ponting: Sydney Test controversy

 In the post-match press conference, Anil Kumble summed up his view of the game by stating, "Only one team is playing in the spirit of the game" – a statement that alluded to Australian captain Bill Woodfull's leaked private admonishment of English manager Sir Pelham Warner during the 1932–33 Bodyline series.
 Chetan Chauhan, India's team manager said his players were "agitated and upset by... the incompetent umpires here... [and hoped] that they will not officiate again in the series".
 Ponting was questioned over the wrong decision, the racism row, and especially the wicket of Ganguly during which he held his finger up to indicate to Mark Benson that Ganguly has been caught.
 Ponting was aggressive towards the Indian journalists, lashing out at them for "questioning my [Ponting's] integrity".
 The Australian players faced much questioning as a result of the fallout of the incident.
 The Australian team maintained that they play hard but fair.
 In regards to the racism issue, Ponting denied he did anything wrong by singularly reporting Harbhajan Singh for being abusive.
 Ponting stated that he was obligated to refer any incidents of racism to officials as it is widely agreed that racism is unacceptable anywhere in the world.
-After criticism of the Australian team in multiple media continued, a shocked Ponting promised to ensure that his side's conduct is not seen to be arrogant in future matches.
+After criticism of the Australian team in multiple media continued, a shocked Ponting promised to ensure that his team's conduct is not seen to be arrogant in future matches.
 Peter Roebuck, a columnist in The Sydney Morning Herald, branded Ponting as "arrogant" and insisted that be stripped of the captaincy.

 In the early part of the Test series against India, Ponting continued to struggle against Harbhajan, falling to him three consecutive times in the first two Tests.
 On the third occasion, Ponting was again caught at bat pad, from the first ball that Harbhajan bowled to him, prompting the bowler to celebrate raucously.
 Harbhajan missed the Third Test and upon his return in the fourth Test, Ponting broke through for his first Test century against India in matches involving Harbhajan, scoring 140.
 However, the second half of the series was less successful for Australia as a team; India won the Third Test, ending the Australian streak, and the Fourth Test was a high-scoring draw.
 The Adelaide Test aside, Ponting had an otherwise unproductive season, scoring 268 runs at 38.28.

 In the Commonwealth Bank series, Ponting struggled until Australia's last round robin match against India where he and another poor performing Australian batsmen, Andrew Symonds put on a 100 run partnership with Ponting making a hundred and Symonds making 50.
 Australia won two of their three-round robin matches against the Indians, but the tables were turned in the finals, which the tourists won 2–0.